slideflow/slideflow/docs-source/source/custom_extractors.rst

     # Generate bags.
     project.generate_feature_bags(myfeatures, dataset)

-You can also generate features across whole-slide images, returning a grid of features for each slide:
+You can also generate features across whole-slide images, returning a grid of features for each slide.
+The size of the returned grid reflects the slide's tile grid.
+For example, for a slide with 24 columns and 33 rows of tiles, the returned grid will have shape ``(24, 33, n_features)``.

 .. code-block:: python